 Once the Petition for Dissolution of Marriage has been served, the divorce cannot be finalized until the 60-day cooling off period elapses.
-If both parties fail to agree, a trial is set and, depending on the county and the circumstances surrounding the divorce, it may several months for it to become final.
+If both parties fail to agree, a trial is set – and it may take several months for it to become final.

-- Determines spousal maintenance, child custody, and parenting time and support (if applicable)
+- Determine spousal maintenance, child custody, and parenting time and support (if applicable)

-- Divides any property acquired during the marriage and affirms ownership of property acquired before the marriage to the party that owns it
+- Divide any property acquired during the marriage and affirm ownership of property acquired before the marriage to the party that owns it

-- Determines who is responsible for any debts accrued during the marriage and affirms any debts owed before the marriage to the appropriate spouse
+- Determine who is responsible for any debts accrued during the marriage and affirm any debts owed before the marriage to the appropriate spouse

-- Decides who is responsible for any legal fees
+- Decide who is responsible for any legal fees

-- Restores the last name of a spouse if he/she requests it
+- Restore the last name of a spouse if he/she requests it